Azure-Samples/media-services-v3-dotnet-core-functions-integration/LiveDRMOperationsV3/README.md

-    "CosmosDB": "liveDRMStreaming", // optional but needed for Cosmos support "CosmosCollectionSettings": "liveEventSettings", // optional but needed for Settings "CosmosCollectionOutputs": "liveEventOutputInfo", // optional but needed for storing the output to Cosmos "PreferredStreamingEndpoint" : "" // optional, use only by redirector }
+    "CosmosDB": "liveDRMStreaming", // optional but needed for Cosmos support "CosmosCollectionSettings": "liveEventSettings", // optional but needed for Settings "CosmosCollectionOutputs": "liveEventOutputInfo", // optional but needed for storing the output to Cosmos "PreferredStreamingEndpoint" : "", // optional, use only by redirector "AllowClearStream" : "true" // optional, use only by redirector }
 }
 ```